United Kingdom and the Russo-Ukrainian war: History

 During the prelude to the Russian invasion of Ukraine, Keir Starmer met with Secretary General of NATO Jens Stoltenberg and said in an interview with the BBC that his predecessor Jeremy Corbyn was "wrong" to be a critic of NATO and that the Labour Party's commitment to NATO was "unshakeable"; he added that "stand united in the UK ...
 Whatever challenges we have with the [Boris Johnson's] government, when it comes to Russian aggression we stand together."
 Starmer called for "widespread and hard-hitting" economic sanctions against Russia.
 He also criticised the Stop the War Coalition in an op-ed for The Guardian, writing that the group's members were "not benign voices for peace" but rather "[a]t best they are naive, at worst they actively give succour to authoritarian leaders" such as Putin "who directly threaten democracies."
 In February 2023 he met Zelenskyy, and pledged support for Ukraine during the Russian invasion of the country; Starmer promised that if he became prime minister, there would be no change in Britain's position on the war in Ukraine.
 He also called for Russian leaders, including Putin, to be tried at The Hague for crimes against humanity.
 Starmer supported the International Criminal Court's issuance of an arrest warrant for Putin, after he was indicted in the ICC.

+At the 2024 NATO summit, Starmer signalled that Ukraine could use Britain's donations to strike military targets inside Russia.
+In a meeting with Zelensky, Starmer called for an "irreversible" membership strategy for Ukraine to join NATO.